isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/0-the-earliest-thoroughfares.md

 <div>Lim Kheng Chye Collection, courtesy of National Archives of Singapore</div>
 <div>19980005879 – 0109</div>
 </div>
 The Fullerton Building has been a prominent landmark on the Singapore waterfront since its completion in 1928.
 Its neoclassical façade featuring Doric columns evokes grandeur and power.
 Well-remembered as the General Post Office, it also housed several government departments.
-After major renovations between 1997 and 2000, it reopened as the Fullerton Hotel on 1 January 2001.
+After major renovations between 1997 and 2000, it reopened as the Fullerton Hotel in 2001.
 <p></p>
 <p></p>
 <hr>